 An officer in an M38A1 CDN reviews a squadron of Ferret armored scout cars, at UNFICYP Headquarters in Nicosia, Cyprus on 2 August 1966.
-This photo comes from Colin Stevens' article on UNFICYP Ferrets.
-See also more details and photos of Canadian Jeeps in Cyprus in his article UNFICYP Jeeps.
+Photo courtesy Colin Stevens.

 Over 1,000 of the original Willys Model MD (M38A1) Jeeps were built by Ford in Canada in 1953 for delivery to the Canadian military, and designated M38A1 CDN.

 This Jeep of the 1st Batallion, Princess Patricia's Canadian Light Infantry near Nicosia, Cyprus on 11 May 1971, may be one of the second batch ordered in 1967 (known as M38A1 CDN2) or even the third batch in 1970 (M38A1 CDN3).

 This photo by W. O. Kemp is courtesy of UN News & Media.